oksusoo1/fireflutter/README.md

   - **_@todo so, in the future, if a category has a post, it should not be deleted.
 And there must be a function to move all the posts from one category to another._**

+- If admin set `order` to `-1`, then the app should not display the category in menu.
+There is no obligation on it.
+It's just a recommended rule.

 ### Subcategory

 - `subcategory` field is an optional field.
 It is not restricted by security rule.
 It is up to you how you use it.